AC40/n8n-nodes-craft/README.md

 - Delete blocks from a document
 - Update blocks to change existing content
 - Move blocks to reorder content
-- Search blocks when you need query-based results
+- Search blocks in a document
 - Construct blocks with validation before sending them to Craft

 ### Collections